 - Create defensible space around your home.
 Creating and maintaining defensible space around your home’s perimeter is critical to slowing or stopping the spread of wildfire and preventing spot fires that are caused by flying embers.
 This does not mean you should clear out all vegetation from around your property; defensible space is about strategically clearing and placing vegetation to produce a buffer between your home or other structures on your property, and the grass, trees, shrubs or any wildland area that surrounds it.
 Many experts recommend taking a zoned approach to defensible space.

 - Ensure that vents, eaves and other openings are fire-safe.
 Vents, eaves and other openings are vulnerable entry points for embers and flames.
-To better protect your home, make sure vents are louvered or covered with a protective wire screen with openings no larger than a quarter-inch.
+To better protect your home, make sure vents are louvered or covered with a protective wire screen with openings no larger than 1/8 of an inch.
 Eaves should be boxed or covered with a soffit to help deflect fire.

 - Provide easy emergency access to your property.
 Identify your home with a clearly marked street number for emergency personnel.
 Driveways should be at least 12 feet wide with a vertical clearance of 15 feet to allow emergency vehicles and equipment to reach your house.